20 Instances of Death

 “Can you believe it?!” she says,

-her face the sun on his horizon.
+her insistence the sun on his horizon.

 His eyes open slowly.
-He smiles!

 XVII